develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-loaded-dice.markdown

 We can compare plants with ideas or thoughts.
 If an idea is healthy and pops up at the right time in the right place, it survives and produces offspring - some fruitful action and even better ideas.
-But we humans, considering ourselves intelligent beings, don't actually need to physically do a stupid thing to understand its consequences.
+Therefore we humans, considering ourselves intelligent beings, don't actually need to physically do a stupid thing to understand its consequences.
 We can sit down and *think* whether it would be wise if "I ehm... just snatch a chocolate bar from grocery to fill my stomach...
 Nope."